slrbl/Intrusion-and-anomaly-detection-with-machine-learning/README.md

 ## Contribution

-All feedbacks, testing and contribution are very welcome!
-If you would like to contribute, fork the project, add your contribution and make a pull request.
+All feedback, testing, and contributions are very welcome!
+If you would like to contribute, fork the project, add your changes, and submit a pull request.